-Rumor has it there are women out there who go through their monthly cycle with little to no issues.
+Rumor has it there are women out there who go through their monthly cycle with little to no issue.
 No mood swings, cravings, bloating or other symptoms of PMS.
 No cramps, tender breasts or break outs.
 Their flow is light and short- just a blip of an inconvenience in their month rather than a devastating time that has you literally down for the count.
 While these menstrual unicorns do exist, I have yet to meet a woman who has NEVER had at least some of these frustrations in her monthly cycle.

-Issues with hormone balance are likely the culprit in your menstrual woes and getting to the root cause [think diet, stress, digestion, inflammation and liver health] can be literally life-changing for many women.
+Issues with hormone balance are likely the culprit in your menstrual woes and getting to the root cause [think diet, stress, digestion, inflammation and liver health] can literally be life-changing for many women.
 While addressing these issues is the cornerstone to happy hormones [and ultimately a much happier you] some powerful “food as medicine” options can help you tame these nasty symptoms.
 Instead of your medicine cabinet, try turning to your kitchen pantry [or fridge] for some of my favorite nutrients and functional foods when it comes to PMS.

 Four PMS taming nutrient superstars